eduvpn/documentation/PROFILE_CONFIG.md

 ## Apply Changes

-Assuming you made changes in the instance `vpn.example` in the profile `internet`, you would regenerate the configuration like this:
+Assuming you made changes in the profile `internet`, you would regenerate the configuration like this:

-    $ sudo vpn-server-node-server-config --instance vpn.example --profile internet
+    $ sudo vpn-server-node-server-config --profile internet

-To restart all OpenVPN processes belonging to the profile `internet` for the instance `vpn.example` do this:
+To restart all OpenVPN processes belonging to the profile `internet`, do this:

+    $ sudo systemctl restart openvpn-server@default-internet-{0,1}

+If you changed the entry `vpnProtoPorts`, to say `['udp/1194', 'udp/1195', 'tcp/1194', 'tcp/1195']` you now have two more OpenVPN processes to deal with:

+Enable the two extra processes on boot:

+    $ sudo systemctl enable openvpn-server@default-internet-{2,3}

+(Re)start them all:

-    $ sudo systemctl restart openvpn-server@vpn.example-internet-{0,1}
+    $ sudo systemctl restart openvpn-server@default-internet-{0,1,2,3}

 To regenerate and install the new firewall rules, run this: